piccoloaiutante/node-azure-ci-example/README.md

    c6cb637..44d946b  master -> master
 PS C:\Users\michele\node-azure-ci-example>
 ```
+In brief:

-As you can see in the first part you have the git pull of the code, then the execution of `.deployment` and `deploy.cmd`.
+    * in the first part you have the git pull of the code from the repo
+    * the execution of `.deployment` and `deploy.cmd`
-After this execution there is the output of the green test runned `calling root url should return 200`.
+    * the output of the green test runned `calling root url should return 200`
-Finally because the tests are green the solution is deployed on the new website.
+    * because the tests are green the solution is deployed on the new website.